Themekraft/quikstart/README.md

 # quikstart
-A beautiful head start for any WordPress theme development.
-Built by ThemeKraft.
+A small hackable theme to jumpstart your custom theme development for WordPress.
+Another tool by ThemeKraft.